 How Video Conferencing Can Improve Education

 When it comes to the realm of teaching and learning, technology is of course of the utmost importance when it comes to connecting classes around the world and helping them expand their knowledge.
-With unified communications, live video conferencing, and software like Blue Jeans offering online screen sharing, almost anything seems possible in today’s classrooms.
+With unified communications, live video conferencing, as well as Zoom, alternatives to Zoom, almost anything seems possible in today’s classrooms.

 Here’s a look at some of the main benefits and possibilities of online communication tools in educational institutions.